 Working holiday visa

-Italy has WHV agreements with fewer countries than France:
+Italy has WHV agreements with 6 confirmed countries (Japan was ratified in September 2025):

-• Australia, New Zealand, Canada, Japan, South Korea, Argentina, Uruguay, Chile
+- Australia, New Zealand, Canada, Japan, South Korea, Hong Kong

 How to apply: Italian consulate in your home country.
 Apply early - quotas fill quickly for popular nationalities (Australia, Canada).